badServers/LateTermAssignment/docs/developmentManual.md

 # Development Manual
--The following is required for a new programmer to join the team and start conrtibuting
+-The following is required for a new programmer to join the team and start contributing

 ## Prerequisites
 1. Sign up on [Github][github]